• Skip to main content

 Picture Books with Muslim Families

 Amira's Picture Day by by Reem Faruqi, illustrated by Fahmida Azim.
 Amira is so excited for the holiday of Eid.
-She has a wonderful new outfit, glorious henna patterns on her hands.
+She has a wonderful new outfit, and glorious henna patterns on her hands.
 But when she realized she will miss picture day at school in order to attend Eid celebrations, she is upset.
 Fortunately, Amira discovers a way to attend Eid with her family, and bring the fun to school just in time for picture day.
 I love the overall joyful tone of this book and Amira's positive, can-do attitude!

 Muslims as Part of a Diverse Community

 One Green Apple by Eve Bunting.
-During a class trip to an apple orchard, Farah, a Muslim girl who has not yet learned English is nervous about her new classmates.
+During a class trip to an apple orchard, Farah, a Muslim girl who has not yet learned English, is nervous about her new classmates.
 In her first person narrative she reveals that she knows there are tensions between her former home and her new country and she is uncertain if her classmates will welcome her.
 Eventually, however, one other student befriends her and the connection is made.
 That show of kindness spills over into the rest of the kids.

-King for a Day book set in Pakistan
+King for a Day, book cover.

 King for a Day by Rukhsana Khan.
 Malik is looking forward to flying his kite during the festival of spring.
 From his wheelchair on a rooftop, he flies it vigorously, battling the neighborhood bully.
 After the celebration, his compassion spurs him to help a girl with a kite escape from the same bully.